Go on to Part Four

 Apr.
 8 Hampton, Virginia Hampton Roads Coliseum

 GG opened for Foghat and headliners Humble Pie before about 5,000 fans.
 Once again, Giant’s name did not appear in much of the pre-concert advertising, nor was it on the tickets, so the audience drawn to this show for the other two boogie/hard rock acts was understandably perplexed when Giant started their set.
 One fan reported that the crowd eventually came around and, by the end, they were quite appreciative.
 In its review, the Newport News Daily Press mentioned nothing about the music, but pointed out that 30 people were arrested for marijuana possession.
 A reviewer in the Virginian-Pilot did write about the music but was somewhat unimpressed with Giant’s performance, oddly describing one song as a “poor imitation of distorted Led Zeppelin”.
-A recording of GG’s brief half hour set is rumored to exist.
+A recording of GG’s opening song Prologue has surfaced, while the entire half hour opening set is rumored to exist.

 Hampton ad Apr.
 8, 1973